The Doraemons (video game): Gameplay

-Outside of battle sequences, the player can access a menu interface to view all the items in the game, which also includes some key items.
+Outside of battle sequences, the player can access all the items they have in the game via a menu interface, which also includes some key items acquired during the story.
 Items acquired in the overworld can be moved into each of the six slots at the top to be used later in battle.
-The menu interfaces also contains the option to save the game when on the world map, with up to three slots per save.
+The game also allows players to save their progress when on the world map, with up to three slots per save.

 As the game was targeted for children, several elements of the game have been simplified to allow for easier accessibility.
 For instance, the menu interfaces are designed in a way to allow for children to easily access all of the items and gadgets acquired in the game.

 Plot

 In September 2112, a set of robotic cats were being manufactured at a robot cat factory, with Doraemon being one of the many robotic cats built there.
 The robotic cats were then set out to the Robot School to learn how to aid people in various situations, and Doraemon is no exception.
 While there, Doraemon met up with six other robotic cats like him who would later become best friends, swearing their friendship with each other.
 Before long, they became known as Dora Dora Seven (DD7), later to be known as "The Doraemons".

 In the present, Doraemon wanted to get in touch with his friends again after a long time since graduating from the Robot School, where he presents Nobita Nobi with a special gadget known as the Friendship Card (also known as the Friendship Telecard), a gadget in the form of a telephone card that allows one to call out their friends in need when they think of them.
 Using the card, Doraemon tries to call out two of his six friends, Dora-the-Kid and Wang Dora, however there was no answer.
-Just when he was starting to get worried about his friends, Dorami suddenly comes out from Nobita's desk to deliver the big news: six of the seven members of Dora Dora Seven have gone rouge and attacked the factory the robotic cats were manufactured, who then disappeared elsewhere and taking several other robotic cats with them.
+Just when he was starting to get worried about his friends, Dorami suddenly comes out from Nobita's desk to deliver the big news: six of the seven members of Dora Dora Seven have gone rogue and attacked the factory the robotic cats were manufactured, who then disappeared elsewhere and taking several other robotic cats with them.

 Wondering about what happened to the future and his best friends, Doraemon and Nobita set out on an adventure to regain trust with the members of Dora Dora Seven.
 Once all of the members are reunited, a mysterious fortress containing an equally mysterious figure lurks upon them, hinting at the real cause on who was behind Dora Dora Seven's actions.